wyhitcs/team-letsencrypt/draftv1.md

 ###2.6.2 Architectural Tactics

-With the development of Let’s Encypt, various architecture tactics are used to make it more flexible to accomodate changes.
+With the development of Let’s Encrypt, various architecture tactics are used to make it more flexible to accomodate changes.
 Besides adding extensible plugins and configurable parameters, Let’s encrypt also takes the following strategies to achieve reliable change:

 - Create mechanisms to roll back unsuccessful deployments:
 The source code is on Github, which is a perfect tool for version control.